Incoming Bachelor’s students

 Your contact person before, during and after your studies is your programme coordinator.

-In order to keep your place on the programme* you have to accept your admission offer via antagning.se by the Friday 24 July deadline.
+In order to keep your place on the programme you have to accept your Lund University admission offer by the 30 April deadline.

-Your programme coordinator will ask you to complete an Enrolment Form.
+Your programme coordinator will ask you to complete an Enrolment Form in June.
 The purpose of the Enrolment Form is:

 - to have contact details for a person in case of an emergency while you are studying here at Lund University.